uskawi/MammaRecipes/README.md

 4. Lighthouse test
       - [lighthouse test results image](assets/images/ReadmeImages/lightHouse.jpg)<br>
 ### Browser Testing
  - The website has been tested on Chrome, Vivaldi, Opera, Microsoft Edge, Firefox, and Internet Explorer.
 No problems were found on any of them exclude Explorer.
 The issue was to be a lack of support on the Internet Explorer for the CSS grid.
-The image below represents.

 ### Bugs
-   Bug caused  the email.js   not to  send subscribe email to inform about new subscribers. bug caused  by function  called twice for both sending contact email and subscribing. fixed the bug by changing subscribe function name.
+   The bug caused the email.js   not to send subscribe emails to inform about new subscribers.
+The bug caused by the same function was called twice for both sending contact email and subscribe.
+   Fixed the bug by changing subscribe function name.

 ## Deployment